The Golden Root: Thunder and Lightning

-Author Heinrich Zschalig published a tale from the island of Capri with the title Blitz und Donner ("Thunder and Lightning"): a girl named Rosinella lives with her poor father.
+Author Heinrich Zschalig published a tale from the island of Capri with the title Blitz und Donner (Italian: il lampo (ed il) tuono; English: "Thunder and Lightning"): a girl named Rosinella lives with her poor father.
 One day, she takes her pig to graze in the forest and finds a tree with golden leaves and golden branches.
 She takes some foliage to her father.
 They eventually revisits the forest on the next day before they see the tree tumbling down.
 After the tree falls, they see a staircase leading underground.
 Her father is reluctant to go down the stairs, but Rosinella soon climbs down the hole and finds a large underground palace.
 In one of the chambers, Rosinella meets a shadowed being and offers her services to it.
 The shadow agrees and lets her stay, as long as she does not enter his bedchambers neither during the day nor at night.
 She obeys his instructions from one year, until she enters his chambers and sees a beautiful youth asleep on the bed.
 The next morning, the shadowed man reproaches Rosinella, but gives her iron shoes and some figs. He explains that the figs are for his sisters, and that, if she suffers for a year, three months and three weeks, the man, named Thunder and Lightning, will marry her.
 Rosinella goes to the city and reaches a terrace where the three sisters are and gives them the figs. The sisters welcome her, but warn that their mother, Luisa, is a cannibal and may devour her, but the girl can gain her favour by pulling her hair and forcing her to swear on her son's name.
 Luisa appears and smells Rosinella's "Christian flesh".
 Rosinella forces Luisa not to harm her on her son's name.
 Luisa forces the human girl on difficult tasks: to fill two sacks with feathers and to separate a large heap of mixed seeds.
 Thunder and Lightning helps her: he summons all birds to give their feathers and an army of ants to separate the seeds.
 Next, Luisa sends Rosinella to her sister, also a cannibal, with a letter and an order to get a casket from a cabinet.
 On the way there, the man reappears and tells her that the task is a trap; he gives her a bag full of oatmeal and biscuits, and instructs her to give the oatmeal to the horse and the biscuits to the parrot, get the casket and escape.
 Rosinella gets the item and, on the way back, opens it, and a flock of birds escapes.
 The same man uses his magic powers to draw the birds back to the casket.
 Lastly, Luisa arranges her son's wedding to an ugly woman.
 Before the ceremony, Thunder and Lightning asks Rosinella for a kiss, but she refuses.
-The ugly bride confesses that she kissed a pigherder for three nuts.
+The ugly bride confesses that she kissed a pig herder for three nuts.
 Thunder and Lightning scolds the ugly bride and chooses Rosinella.
 Luisa, his mother, tired of her defeats, jumps into a well.